 # 1: You should properly check your potential contractors’ background and their identity to protect your website from frauds as much as possible.

 #2: Geolocation plays quite a role here.
-Since services might imply “not remotely”, people might look for such nearby.
+Since some services might imply “not remotely,” people may look for such services nearby.

 This is an interesting one since most people never really think about it.